-Case Managers and Shelter Staff encourage guests to participate in the Haven’s own educational programs: a parenting support group, women’s support group, and children’s educational and enrichment programming.
-Clients are connected with state health agencies, welfare agencies and child care, and are helped with transportation to meetings.
-Staff assist with searches for housing and employment, by helping with budgeting skills and providing follow-up throughout the process.
-Through the work of the staff, the guests quickly begin to develop self-sufficiency & financial stability which helps break the homeless cycle.
+Case Managers and Shelter Staff encourage guests to participate in the Haven’s own educational programs: Rental Rights and Responsibilities and Budgeting; Gettting Ahead In a Just Getting By World; Work Practice Program; Financial Literacy Programs; various health and wellness programs; arts and leisure programs; and children’s educational and enrichment programming.
+Shelter guests are connected with health organizations, welfare agencies and child care, and are helped with transportation to meetings.
+Staff assists with searches for housing and employment, helping with budgeting and providing follow-up throughout the process.
+Through the work of the staff, the guests improve in self-sufficiency & financial stability which helps break the homeless cycle.

 While they are guests in one of the Shelters, adults and older youth all contribute to the well-being of the community.
 Each person contributes time every day to do a chore that helps to maintain an environment that is good for all, in addition to being responsible for the personal space each is assigned.
 In addition, people who choose to do so or who do not have at least 20 hours per week of work do additional volunteer activities that sustain the overall facilities or programs of the Haven.